linked-db/linked-ql/README.md

 <tr><td>
 <details name="features"><summary>Progressive enhancement</summary>

-While the typical ORM imposes a high level of abstraction, even when that's not desired, Linked QL offers a <ins>SQL-by-default, progressive enhancement</ins> workflow that lets you think from the ground up!
+While the typical ORM often imposes a high level of abstraction where that's not desired, Linked QL offers a <ins>SQL-by-default, progressive enhancement</ins> workflow that lets you think from the ground up!
 And at whatever part of that spectrum you find a sweet spot, you also get the same powerful set of features that Linked QL has to offer!

 ##### └ *Example 1:*